 Strategy 2: Aggressive counteroffer.
 These bidders are clearly eager to subvert the competition and buy your house.
 For this reason, they may be amenable to substantially raising their bid in exchange for the certainty of obtaining the house and avoiding a bidding war.
 Thus, you might try making an aggressive counteroffer and telling the bidders that you will call off the bidding war if they accept.

-What might lead you to choose one strategy over the other?
+What might lead you to choose one offer negotiation strategy over the other?
 You might choose Strategy 2 if you are eager for closure or have an excellent sense of the highest possible price the property can command (thus allowing you to make a sufficiently high counteroffer).
 As for Strategy 1, the economic rationale for deferring until Tuesday is that you would truly let the market speak, and you may be more likely to assess and in turn capture the property’s true market value.
 This is particularly the case if you do not have a strong sense of the price your property can command.
 There is also a psychological rationale for waiting until the offer deadline.
 If you accept an offer before the deadline, you might always wonder how much more you could have gotten.
 By waiting to see what, if any, offers come in by Tuesday, you will avoid such regrets.